david-hill/binarystorm/ansible/README.txt

   ansible-playbook -i inventory.yml -s playbook.yml

 Todo:
-  - Add "enable_ssl" variable in order to support non-SSL deployment which could support more than one web server
   - Add some master/slave or master/master mysql replication in order to support multiple database servers

 Limitations: